gallaugher/dj-board/README.md

 - Raspberry Pi Pico (any pico series, original, 2, any W, will work the same)
 - STEMMA-QT / Qwiic Cable with pin jumpers or
-- CircuitPlayground (Express or Bluefruit)
+- CircuitPlayground Bluefruit (the CircuitPlayground Express isn't powerful enough for this build - it doesn't support the AudioMixer library)
 - STEMMA-QT / Qwiic Cable with Aligator Clip Jumpers

 TOUCHPAD SENSOR & CABLES